-The King Solomon Baptist Church is located at 6125 14th Street at Marquette in the Northwest Goldberg neighborhood of Detroit, Michigan and is notable for its Gothic-styled architecture and its Art Deco-styled auditorium.
+The King Solomon Baptist Church, located in Detroit, Michigan, is notable for its Gothic-styled architecture and its Art Deco-styled auditorium.
 Originally built for Temple Baptist, a conservative, pro-segregationist church, it became home to King Solomon Baptist which was where Malcolm X delivered Message for the Grass Roots, where he called for a violent “black revolution.”

 Temple Baptist Church

 The Gothic-styled church, completed in 1920, housed Temple Baptist Church from 1934 to 1951.
 In 1937, an Art Deco-styled auditorium was completed across the street from the church.6 Like many churches, it was home to a corner pharmacy which helped pay off the construction bonds of the building and to help cover future maintenance costs.

 Temple was a conservative, pro-segregationist church that barred African-Americans from attending,1 and boasted a congregation of 5,000 at its peak.4 After the black community began to dominate the demographics in the Northwest Goldberg neighborhood, Temple relocated to a large facility on Grand River Avenue where there was a sizable white population.4 But after the neighborhood became more mixed demographically, Temple once again relocated to West Chicago Avenue near Telegraph Road.

 In September 1985, the deacons of the church voted 29 to 7 to end the anti-black policy of the church, allowing them membership.
 The 9,500-member congregation was informed of the decision although there was much resistance.4 Ultimately, Temple declined, losing 75% of its attendance and 90% of its members.